Professor of Computer Science Zaring

 Professors of Mathematics and Computer Science Nunemacher, Wiebe

 The department offers majors in computer science and in mathematics.
 In addition, the mathematics major can be designed to include a concentration in statistics.
 The department also offers the computer science 3-2 option major for those students planning to pursue a combined-degree pre-engineering program (see Combined Bachelor’s/Professional Degrees for general information on pre-engineering programs).

 Majors often take advanced courses in other departments directly complementing their studies in mathematics or computer science.
 Double majors with mathematics or computer science and a related area, such as economics or physics, are often undertaken.
-Upon graduation, recent majors have entered business, management science, statistical research, computing, actuarial work, environmental research, teaching, and graduate school in computer science, mathematics, philosophy, physics, economics, business, law, and medicine.
+Upon graduation, recent majors have found employment in business, management science, statistical research, computing, actuarial science, environmental research, and teaching.
+In addition, majors have gained admission to graduate or professional programs in computer science, mathematics, philosophy, physics, economics, business, law, and medicine.
 Potential majors and others interested should consult with any member of the department in planning their course work.